khchen/winim/readme.md

       @end
     @end

-Now, you can add --cpu:i386 for 32 bits target, and --cpu:amd64 for 64 bits target.
-To use tcc (Tiny C Compiler), [here](https://github.com/khchen/winim/tree/master/tcclib) are some more information.
+You can now add --cpu:i386 for a 32-bit target or --cpu:amd64 for a 64-bit target.

-To cross compile from Linux or macOS.
-Here is the [instruction](https://nim-lang.github.io/Nim/nimc.html#cross-compilation-for-windows).
+To cross-compile from Linux or macOS, see [these instructions](https://nim-lang.github.io/Nim/nimc.html#cross-compilation-for-windows).

 ## Docs
 * https://khchen.github.io/winim/winim.html